davdma/davdma/README.md

 ### Hi there 👋

-I'm a third year student at the University of Chicago double majoring in Mathematics and Computer Science.
-I'm currently working part-time with the environmental science team at Argonne National Laboratory to develop high resolution real-time flood mapping models!
+I'm a rising senior at the University of Chicago double majoring in Mathematics and Computer Science.
+I'm currently working with the environmental science team at Argonne National Laboratory to develop high resolution real-time flood mapping models.
+I am also simultaneously working with the Gujral Lab at Fred Hutch for modeling therapeutic kinase inhibitor drug responses for human kinases.

 I love to:
 - Play with my cats